 - Options: close the account, or transfer it to another person

-- Early termination fees: should not be charged on bereavement (Ofcom requirement)
+- Early termination fee: waived on bereavement (Ofcom requirement)

 How to notify TalkTalk

 TalkTalk has a dedicated bereavement team.
-Phone is the primary route for bereavement notifications.
+Phone is the primary route; email is available if you prefer a written record.

 By phone